EmilijaPejovic/EmilijaPejovic/README.md

 # Hi there 👋, I'm Ema

 🎓 Bachelor in Computer Science
 💻 Focused on frontend and Android development
-🚀 Passionate about building real-world applications
+🚀 Building real-world applications and improving skills

 ---